Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

    (512, 512, 3)
    >>> imshow(image, "Original Image")

-and we want to increase the saturation of this image.
+Now suppose we want to increase the saturation of this image.
 We can do this by converting the image to `HSV space
 <https://en.wikipedia.org/wiki/HSL_and_HSV>`_ and increasing the saturation
 value (the second value in the last dimension, which should always be between 0 and 1):

 .. plot::
    :context: close-figs